umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 The pipeline needs to know which Umbraco Cloud project to deploy to.
 In order to do this you will need the `Project ID` and the `API Key`.
 [This article](README.md#obtaining-the-project-id-and-api-key) describes how to get those values.

 - Now go to the repository in GitHub, and click on the Settings section.
-- Expand secrets and variables in the left-hand menu titled Security and click on Actions.
+- Expand secrets and variables in the left-hand menu titled `Security` and click on `Actions`.

 <figure><img src="../../../../.gitbook/assets/image (6).png" alt=""><figcaption><p>Security and Actions menu GitHub</p></figcaption></figure>